developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 ###RETURN VALUES
-Returns a String array of Datawedge profiles
+Returns a String array of Datawedge Profiles

 **EXTRA NAME**: Name: com.symbol.datawedge.api.RESULT_GET_PROFILES_LIST

-**EXTRA TYPE**: String []
+**EXTRA TYPE**: String [ ]

-Error and debug messages will be logged to the Android logging system, which then can be viewed and filtered by the logcat command.
-You can use logcat from an ADB shell to view the log messages, e.g.
+Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
+Use logcat from an ADB shell to view the log messages:

+	:::term
 	$ adb logcat -s DWAPI

-Error messages will be logged for invalid actions and parameters
+Error messages are logged for invalid actions and parameters.

 ###EXAMPLE